ziazek/highline/README.markdown

 **#ask(question, klass, within: nil, validate: nil)**

-`klass` should be a class such as Integer, String, Float, Array, etc.
+`klass` should be one of Integer, String, Float, Array, Hash, Complex, Rational.
 `within:` should be a Range and validate should be a regular expression.

 **#ask_if(question)**